 A majority of buildings located within this district utilize an array of various brick, stucco and clapboard construction.
 Most 18th and 19th century residences embody the iconic Charleston style “single house” – an elongated one room wide abode with tiered piazzas designed to catch a cool summer sea breeze.

-Many outbuildings such as stables, carriage houses and kitchen buildings pepper the district which, over the years, has been extensively altered to accommodate modern use of the space.
+Many outbuildings such as stables, carriage houses and kitchen buildings pepper the district which, over the years, have been extensively altered to accommodate modern use of the space.

 St. Philip’s Episcopal Church, Charleston